 - Alethia Park– The park features a large lawn, playground, dog park, gardens, a meadow, plaza areas, and a connection to the Metropolitan Branch Trail.

-- Swampoodle Park– A great urban park, as unique as its name.
-Every inch of space is planned to maximize community enjoyment, from the 5,000 square foot dog park to children’s Walhalla Play structure, neighborhood seating, and landscaping.
+- Swampoodle Park– A great urban park as unique as its name.
+Every inch of space is planned to maximize community enjoyment, from the 5,000-square-foot dog park to the children’s Walhalla Play structure, neighborhood seating, and landscaping.
 The park is open daily from 7 am to 9 pm.

 Popular Shopping and Eats

 - CityCenterDC– A mixed-use development consisting of two condominium buildings, two rental apartment buildings, two office buildings, a luxury hotel, and a public park in downtown Washington, DC.
 It encompasses 2,000,000 square feet and covers more than five city blocks.